Is Your Routine Empowering You?

 Fact #4: We Need To Constantly Upgrade Our Routines

 It’s possible that you have a routine that empowers you initially, but no longer has the same effect after a while.
-For example, when I first started PE, I created a new weekly routine where I would (a) read up on how to write powerful content and build a top blog (b) write new articles (c) promote the articles on social media sites.
+For example, when I first started PE, I created a new weekly routine where I would (a) read up on how to write powerful content and build a top blog, (b) write new articles, and (c) promote the articles on social media sites.
 The routine was very fruitful at the beginning.
 It helped me quickly gain the skills I need to create a top blog.

 However after a few months, the routine normalized itself.
-As I became more knowledgeable on how to write strong content and build a good blog, reading articles on blogging was no longer fruitful as many were rehashes of the same tips/information.
-Also, since more people knew about PE, I found it was more rewarding to to focus on content creation than marketing.
+As I became more knowledgeable on how to write strong content and build a good blog, reading articles on blogging was no longer fruitful as many were rehashes of the same tips and information.
+Also, since more people knew about PE, I found it was more rewarding to focus on content creation than marketing.
 The routine had served its purpose and was no longer as helpful.
-It was then time to shake up my routine and change a new one – one that empowers me to achieve my goals and dreams more quickly.
+It was then time to shake up my routine and change to a new one — one that empowers me to achieve my goals and dreams more quickly.

 Since we grow and evolve all the time, we will outgrow our routines too.
 No one routine can last forever.
-It’s a matter of creating routines that fit our values, needs and long-term goals at every point in time.
+It’s a matter of creating routines that fit our values, needs, and long-term goals at every point in time.
 To stick to one same routine for the rest of our life is to stifle our existence.

 How to Create an Empowering Routine

-First off, you have to be conscious enough to realize your routine is not serving you as well as it should.
+Firstly, you have to be conscious enough to realize your routine is not serving you as well as it should.
 It takes courage to recognize that your life isn’t going the way you want, and admit that your routine isn’t serving you.
 Sadly, most people will never get to this point of realization in their lives.
 They are too busy looking outward and blaming the world than introspecting on what they should do/change about themselves.
 They are too busy living in self-denial and convincing themselves that they love their life the way it is.

 Secondly, you have to want to change.
-Believe it or not, some people keep complaining about their life, but yet they refuse to change their actions.
-For example, someone who wants to make new friends, yet refuses to meet new people outside of his/his circle of friends.
-Or someone who wants to lose weight, but refuses to change his/her poor eating habits nor start exercising.
+Believe it or not, some people keep complaining about their life, but they refuse to change their actions.
+For example, someone who wants to make new friends, but refuses to meet new people outside of his/his circle of friends.
+Or someone who wants to lose weight, but refuses to change his/her poor eating habits or start exercising.
 Change will never happen for such people unless they recognize they need to first be the agents of change.

 So assuming you do realize your routine is not serving you, and you do want to change your routine for the better, how can you do that?
 In the past few years, I’ve adopted many new routines that support me in my long-term goals, such as healthy eating, weight loss, pursuing my dreams, creating a sustainable business from scratch, and so on.
-Here, I’ll share with you 5 key steps to successfully switch from nonconstructive, stagnant routines to empowering ones:
+Here, I’ll share with you five key steps to successfully switch from non-constructive, stagnant routines to empowering ones:

 Step 1: Identify the disempowering routine